Homotopical inverse diagrams in categories with attributes: Summary and outlook

 For quick reference, we summarise the main constructions of the paper as follows:

-\begin{theorem} \leavevmode \begin{enumerate} \item For any CwA $\C$ and ordered inverse category $\I$, there is a CwA $\C^\I$ of $\I$-diagrams and Reedy $\I$-types in $\C$, bifunctorial under CwA maps in $\C$ and ordered discrete opfibrations in $\I$.
+\begin{theorem} \leavevmode \begin{enumerate} \item For any CwA $\C$ and ordered inverse category $\I$, there is a CwA $\C^\I$ of $\I$-diagrams and Reedy $\I$-types in $\C$, functorial with respect to CwA maps in $\C$ and ordered discrete opfibrations in $\I$.
 If $\C$ carries $\Id$-, $\Sigma$-, $\Pi$-, $\Pi_\eta$-, $\Pi_\ext$-, or unit type structure, then so does $\C^\I$, and the functorial action respects these.
 (Note however the requirement of \emph{ordered} discrete opfibrations, for the functoriality in $\I$.)

-\item For any CwA $\C$ with $\Id$-types and ordered homotopical inverse category $\I$, there is a sub-CwA $\C^\I \subseteq \C^{\disc{\I}}$ of homotopical diagrams and Reedy types, bifunctorially under homotopical CwA maps and ordered homotopical discrete opfibrations. $\C^\I$ is closed under the $\Id$-type structure on $\C^{\disc{\I}}$, along with $\Sigma$- and unit type structure when $\C$ is equipped with these, and $\Pi_\ext$-structure if $\C$ is equipped with this and additionally all maps in $\I$ are equivalences.
+\item For any CwA $\C$ with $\Id$-types and ordered homotopical inverse category $\I$, there is a sub-CwA $\C^\I \subseteq \C^{\disc{\I}}$ of homotopical diagrams and Reedy types, functorial with respect to homotopical CwA maps and ordered homotopical discrete opfibrations. $\C^\I$ is closed under the $\Id$-type structure on $\C^{\disc{\I}}$, along with $\Sigma$- and unit type structure when $\C$ is equipped with these, and $\Pi_\ext$-structure if $\C$ is equipped with this and additionally all maps in $\I$ are equivalences.
 (Note the requirement of functional extensionality in $\C$, for $\Pi$-structure on $\C^\I$.)

-\item Let $\C$ be a CwA with $\Id$-types, and $u : \J \to \I$ an ordered homotopical discrete opfibration.
-If $u$ is injective, then the induced map $u^* : \C^\I \to \C^\J$ is a local fibration of CwA’s.
+\item Let $\C$ be a CwA with $\Id$-types, and $u \colon\J \to \I$ an ordered homotopical discrete opfibration.
+If $u$ is injective, then the induced map $u^* \colon\C^\I \to \C^\J$ is a local fibration of CwA’s.
 If $u$ is a homotopy equivalence, then $u^*$ is a local equivalence. \end{enumerate} \end{theorem}

 \begin{proof} The construction of $\C^\I$ for non-homotopical $\I$ constitutes most of Section~\ref{sec:inverse-diagrams}, completed in Definition~\ref{def:cwa-of-strict-reedy-types}, and its logical structure is given in Section~\ref{sec:logical-structure}, summed up in Proposition~\ref{prop:logical-structure-summary}.
 The sub-CwA of homotopical diagrams is presented in Section~\ref{sec:homotopical-diagrams}, and summarised in Proposition~\ref{prop:homotopical-structure-summary}.
-The results on the precomposition maps $u^* : \C^\I \to \C^\J$ constitute Section~\ref{sec:fibrations-and-shit}. \end{proof}
+The results on the precomposition maps $u^* \colon\C^\I \to \C^\J$ constitute Section~\ref{sec:fibrations-and-shit}. \end{proof}